The main Entrance Examinations and Assessments for entry in September take place by appointment in January.

 Candidates arrive at approximately 8.30am and take the three papers: English, Mathematics and Non-Verbal Reasoning, during the morning with a break for refreshments.
-Staff and students are available throughout the morning to help the candidates who should feel free to ask for help at any time.
+Staff are available throughout the morning to help the candidates who should feel free to ask for help at any time.

 - The Mathematics Paper is 45 minutes long.

 Candidates will be expected to be familiar with various techniques and concepts on how to solve a variety of mathematical problems.
 These techniques and concepts should have been covered at Key Stage 2, in line with the National Curriculum.
 We are looking for girls to demonstrate familiarity, knowledge and skills in the following areas: